 “… So, the song closes the Torah with a severe portrayal of sin, Israel’s and the worlds, and yet this is only to present the solution that the Lord will give – atonement. [for he will avenge the blood of his servants; he will take vengeance on his enemies and make atonement for his land/earth and people – v 43 ].”

 “On the first level, the focus is the history of the relationship of Lord with His people Israel and the various roles that the gentiles play in the story of that relationship.
-On the second level, the story of the Lord’s relationship with Israel, as related on the first level; actually becomes the story of the Lord’s relationship with the world.
+On the second level, the story… becomes the story of the Lord’s relationship with the whole world.
 The way the Lord deals with Israel becomes a paradigm of the relationship of the Creator with His creation.”